kyxap1/starred/README.md

 ## HCL

+- [tf_aws_lambda_scheduled](https://github.com/terraform-community-modules/tf_aws_lambda_scheduled) - A Terraform module to create an AWS Lambda function which is scheduled to run on a recurring basis
+- [terraform-consul-cluster](https://github.com/dwmkerr/terraform-consul-cluster) - Demonstrates how to create a resilient Consul cluster on AWS, using Terraform.
+Companion to my article on dwmkerr.com.
 - [nubis-terraform](https://github.com/nubisproject/nubis-terraform) -
 - [tf_prometheus](https://github.com/EmpaticoOrg/tf_prometheus) - A Prometheus module for Terraform
 - [awstack](https://github.com/mhmdio/awstack) - dev, stage and prod environments on AWS using Terraform, packer, vagrant and ansible